Weed Measurements Guide: From Grams to Ounces

 Typical Price Ranges by Region

-While prices vary dramatically by location and quality, here are general benchmarks for cost per gram:
+While prices vary dramatically by location and quality, here are general benchmarks for cost per gram.

-• Premium markets: $12-20/g (New York, New Jersey)
+Premium markets (New York, New Jersey) typically run $12–20/g.

 Budget Reality Check